happycube/cxadc-linux3/README.md

 	sox -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10

+Install PV This allows monitoring of the runtime & datarate

+`sudo apt install pv`

+To use PV modify command with `/dev/cxadc0 |pv >`

+`cat` and `dd` can also be used to trigger capture

+Use CTRL+C to manualy stop capture

+`timeout 30s` at the start of the command will run capture for 30seconds for example

 ## Module parameters

 Most of these parameters (except `latency`) can be changed using sysfs after the module has been loaded.
 Re-opening the device will update the CX2388x's registers.

+To change configirtation open the terminal and use the following command to change driver config settings.
+X = Number Setting i.e `0` `1` `2` `3` etc
+Y = Parameter seting i.e `vmux` `level` etc

+sudo echo X >/sys/module/cxadc/parameters/Y

+Example `sudo echo 1 >/sys/module/cxadc/parameters/vmux`

 ### `audsel` (0 to 3, default none)